 If she’s outspoken, she’s “a bitch.”

-And while we’re busy tearing each other down, men just sit back and enjoy the power we’ve handed them.
+But while we’re busy tearing each other down, men just sit back and enjoy the power we’ve handed them.

-We see now that we’ve been conned into giving men access to our bodies, our sanity, and our futures—while they offer only entitlement and disrespect in return.
+We see now that we’ve been conned into giving men access to our bodies, our sanity, and our futures… while they offer only entitlement and disrespect in return.

 We act like wives to men who barely act like boyfriends.

 We cook for them.
 We sex them like we’re in a porno.
-We clean up their messes—emotional and literal.
+We clean up their messes… emotional and literal.

 And after all that?